Frankasaurus/My-Obsidian-Vault/Campaigns/SukkelBerg Campaign 3/Characters/Lise's C3 character.md

 # Description
 ## Appearance
 Description of appearance.
-## Personality
-Description of personality.
 # Biography
 ## Before the campaign
-Story of before the adventuring party coalesced in Telack.
+Story of before the adventuring party started.
-## Adventures
-Story of after meeting the gang.
-# Relationships
-## Person
-Is dit nodig?
 # Character information
+Details about the characters class and stuff
 ## Quests
 Short listing of quests this character is after as an adventurer.
 ## Notable items
 - List of items
 - List of items
-# Trivia
-- List of trivia
-- List of trivia
-- List of trivia